 How much to tip your hairdresser

-Your hair is cut, colored and styled.
+Your hair has been cut, colored and styled.
 You’re looking and feeling good.
-But unlike the shampoo head massage that kicked off your appointment, paying the bill and knowing who to tip and how much can be a little stressful.
+But unlike the shampoo head massage that kicked off your appointment, knowing whom to tip and how much can be a little stressful.

 And even though tipping may not be required, hairdressers, stylists and barbers often count on tips.
-Learn more about how much to tip your hairdresser and how to figure it out.
+Learn more about tipping etiquette, including how much to tip and what factors might influence your decision.

 Key takeaways